GhostHeron/PhysicsNotes/notes.md

 <br> ANTIMATTER: antimatter particles are particles which have opposite charges as their normal counterparts.
 Matter/ antimatter interaction causes annihilation.
 Annihilation is when a anti-particle interacts with normal matter.
 It then converts into pure energy.

 Collisions between a particle and an antiparticle result in transformation to photons or lighter particle-antiparticle pairs.
 Conservation of charge is still true.
 The collision of an electron and a positron anti-electron results in gamma ray production.
 Two electrons couldn't annihilate each other because of the conservation of charge.
-There would still be two negative charges that couldn't just disappear.
+There would still be two negative charges that couldn't just disappear. particle accelerators can be used to accelerate streams of matter very quickly (almost the speed of light). <br>

+Quantum field theory says that particles are just waves in a 2d field.

+Summary of the video "Why Did Time Start Going Forwards?" <br>

+St. Augustine of Hippo is thinking about time.
+He wrote a large body of work that has survived to the modern period, giving a glimpse in to the ideas of the time.
+He considers why time travels in the direction that it does.
+Why doesn't the sun rise instead of set at the end of the day? <br>
+In Manchester, clock time needed to be unified and standardized instead of set on the sun individually by each town and city.
+The issue is that trains needed to be synchronized on a uniform system to facilitate the transportation of goods and people effectively.
+This was the first time that time was standarized.
+This standardization led to questions about time.
+Carneau wrote that heat always flows from a warmer body to a warmer one.
+This leads to ideas about entropy.
+All systems move in one directions, decreasing the free energy of this system.
+Entropy is a way of measuring the amount of disorder in a system.
+Entropy tends to increase.
+It always increases overall.
+Entropy causes time to be percieved.
+Because things change, because of entropy, things change and time goes on.
+Arthur Eddington was a scientist who studied entropy and gravity.
+He saw time as an arrow, which always travels in one direction because of entropy.
+Travelling faster than the speed of light would break the arrow of time.
+The idea of the arrow of time only dictates direction, not speed.
+The speed at which one experiences time can be different from everyone else.
+Pierre Simon thought about a individual who could know the exact position and time that each atom in the universe inhabited, who could then figure out everything that would happen.
+However, quantum theory rejects this idea, because of the uncertainty of it.
+There is another idea that time is measured in regards to the big bang.
+Ludwig Boltsmann studied atoms.
+He developed statistical mechanics to study entropy.
+Boltzmann thought of time as a pool game, where particles always become more disordered, and becoming more ordered is very very unlikely, however not impossible.<br>
+It is possible to calculate the entropy of the universe with the Bolztmann constant.
+The entropy of the universe has increased from the starting point.